mitdbg/learnedsystems-www/_posts/2021-06-21-lea-a-learned-encoding-advisor-for-column-stores.md

 ![Training](/assets/lea/training.png){: style="max-height: 14em" }
 {: refdef}

 For training, we use synthetic data generated from distributions.
-Although it is possible to use real world datasets, they would need to be transferred to the target system since LEA needs to measure the scan speed of different encodings on many slices.
+Although it is possible to use real-world datasets, they would need to be transferred to the target system since LEA needs to measure the scan speed of different encodings on many slices.
 Once a slice is generated, we perform additional post-processing steps like inserting null values at random locations and possibly sorting the data to more effectively explore the input space.

 ## Evaluation